-The table below sets out the impact on profit and loss and equity, if interest rates had been 25 (2019: 75) basis points higher or lower, based on the interest rate yield curve applicable to the Group's interest bearing assets and liabilities at the reporting date.
+The table below sets out the impact on profit and loss and equity, if interest rates had been 25 (2020: 25) basis points higher or 5 (2020: 25) basis points lower, based on the interest rate yield curve applicable to the Group's interest bearing assets and liabilities at the reporting date.
 All other variables have been held constant.